CESSProject/CIPs/CIP-6： Introduce staking score for validator election.md

 At the moment of election triggering, candidate nodes with a staked amount less than 3 million cannot compete.
 The staked amount of the node with the highest staked amount among all candidates is set as the benchmark with a staking score of 100.
 The staking score of other nodes is calculated as (node's staked amount / maximum staked amount) * 100.
 Example：

-**Staking Reward Distribution**
+Staking Reward Distribution

-onsensus nodes can set a commission rate to cover machine operation costs.
+consensus nodes can set a commission rate to cover machine operation costs.
 The commission is set as a percentage of the block reward and is directly paid to the consensus node.
 The remaining portion, excluding the commission, is distributed proportionally based on (staking amount of the node / total staked amount of that node).

 Example:
 A stakes 1 million CESS
 Total staked amount for the consensus node is 4 million CESS (A represents 25% of this).